Relzohery/statistics713-project/README.md

-# Modeling Neutronic Transient with Guassian processes
+# Modeling Neutronic Transient with Guassian Processes

 A linear reduced order model based on Guassian process is developed to approximate the response of neutronic transient experiments